3rd Empowering Women in Organic Chemistry Europe Conference

 This is a not-for-profit event, supported through sponsorship and industrial registration fees.

-- Registration is FREE to any chemist studying towards a PhD in Chemistry at a European University
+- Registration is €50 to academics / students in Organic Chemistry at a European University / Institution

 Please scroll down to view our sponsor and information about: